uidaholib/base-digital-collections-template/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

 {% include feature/alert.html text="**Please Note:** Materials in this digital collection are not held by University of Idaho Library Special Collections and Archives.
-Please contact Priest River Library at library@westbonnerlibrary.org for information." color="danger" align="center" %}
+Please contact Priest River Library at library@westbonnerlibrary.org for information." color="warning" align="center" %}

 {% include feature/jumbotron.html objectid="https://objects.lib.uidaho.edu/priestriver/banner.jpg" %}